meetoseh/backend/docs/db/journal_entry_items.md

         trigger that was used to manipulate the users screen queue.
 It's very convenient if this object can be shared with the client as-is, so we don't include server parameters or client parameters here.
+    - `"summary"`: enum discriminated by `version`, which is a string:
+      - `v1`: the summary version when this was introduced.
+Has the following additional fields:
+        - `title`: a title for the entry
+        - `tags`: an array of string tags associated with the entry.
+Generally consist of an emoji followed by an emotion word, e.g., `["😊 Happy"]`.
+See the NOTE in this file for how this can be searched.

   - `display_author (string, enum)`: one of